Croebh/Avrae-Customizations/Collections/Croebh's Class Info/sr.md

 **Verdan: Black Blood Healing:** If your race is set as Verdan, `!sr` will automatically reroll any 1s or 2s you roll on a Hit Die.

-`!sr` will try to automatically detect if you're a Warlock and recover pact slots appropriately.
+**Warlock: Pact Slots:** `!sr` will try to automatically detect if you're a Warlock and recover pact slots appropriately.
 You can override this with `!cvar ignorePactSlots 1` to always disable recovering spell slots on short rest, or use `!csettings` -> Gameplay Settings -> Toggle Short Rest Slots to always recover *all* slots on short rest.